nhieubrian/AWS-GameLift-Tutorial/README.md

     - **EC2 Port Range:** 7777
         - Protocol: UDP
         - IP Address: 0.0.0.0/0
     - Click Submit!
-This will take a couple of minutes to create.
+This will take a couple of minutes to create
 - Creating the **Queue:**
     - Choose any name
     - Down at the bottom, click add destination
-    - Select the region, Fleet, and the name of the Fleet we just created.
+    - Select the region, Fleet, and the name of the Fleet we just created
 - Creating the **Matchmaking:**
     - Navigate to "Create matchmaking rule set"
     - [Use the first example for rule set](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-examples.html)